xonq/mycotools/mycotools/USAGE.md

 ```

 #### PROKARYOTES
-To initialize a curated database of all NCBI prokaryotic genomes (please note there are 100,000s prokaryote genomes to download and this will take several days-weeks):
+To initialize a curated database of all NCBI prokaryotic genomes (please note
+this is in alpha-testing; additionally, there are 100,000s prokaryote genomes to download and this will take several days-weeks):
 ```bash
 mtdb update -i <INIT_DIRECTORY> -p
 ```